tskit-dev/tsinfer/docs/tutorial.rst

     $ ls -lh simulation*
     -rw-r--r-- 1 jk jk  22M May 12 11:06 simulation.samples
     -rw-r--r-- 1 jk jk 4.8M May 12 11:06 simulation-source.trees
-    -rw-r--r-- 1 jk jk 4.4M May 12 11:27 simulation.trees

-The ``simulation.samples`` file is quite small, being only about five times the size of the original the ``msprime`` tree sequence file.
+The ``simulation.samples`` file is quite small, being only about four times the size of the original the ``msprime`` tree sequence file.
 The :ref:`tsinfer command line interface <sec_cli>` provides a useful way to examine files in more detail using the ``list`` (or ``ls``) command::